Abortion in Somalia: History

+Somalia's initially inherited Italy's abortion law, which only allowed life-saving abortions.
+Before the abolition of slavery in Somalia, abortion was practiced among enslaved women.
+According to the locally applied interpretation of the sharia, an enslaved woman who had carried or aborted at least one of her master's children could no longer be sold, although her other obligations toward the master remained intact.

-Somalia initially inherited Italy's abortion law, which only allowed life-saving abortions.
-Somalia's 1962 penal code had the same provision.
+Somalia's 1962 penal code had the same provision on abortion as the Italian law.
 The 2012 Constitution of Somalia permitted life-saving abortions, amid other liberal provisions.
 According to the Guttmacher Institute, the country had a total abortion ban before this.
 This constitution, as drafted in July 2012, said that Somali law must adhere to sharia law and that abortions in "cases of necessity" were the only ones thus permitted.
 During the COVID-19 pandemic in Somalia, restrictions on healthcare and an increased rate of rape contributed to an increase in unsafe abortion.